 How does online tailored testing work?

-NAPLAN Online uses a feature known as tailored testing, where the test automatically adapts to the students’ performance and asks the questions that match the students’ achievement level.
+NAPLAN Online uses a feature known as tailored testing, where the test automatically adapts to the student’s performance and asks questions that match the student’s achievement level.
 All students of each year level start with questions of the same level of complexity.
 The computer system scores the students’ answers.

-The student then progresses to the next testlet.
-The next testlet includes the questions that may be easier or more difficult than the prior testlet depending on the students’ performance.
-There are up to three testlets per domain.
+The student then progresses to the next test, which includes questions that may be easier or more difficult than the prior test, depending on the student’s performance.
+There are up to three tests per domain.

-The student is not exposed to all items, but is exposed to only the items in their tailored testing pathway.
+The student is not exposed to all items but only to the items in their tailored testing pathway.
 Click here for more details.

 How will this report benefit me?